ArduPilot/ardupilot_wiki/dev/source/docs/sitl-simulator-software-in-the-loop.rst

 Running SITL
 ============

-The APM SITL environment has been developed to run natively on on both Linux and Windows.
+The Ardupilot SITL environment has been developed to run natively on on both Linux and Windows.
 For instructions see :ref:`Setting up SITL on Linux <setting-up-sitl-on-linux>` and :ref:`Setting up SITL on Windows <sitl-native-on-windows>` for more information.